-Legacy portfolios are expected to generate a larger pre-tax loss in 2024, primarily from the non-recurrence of a litigation provision release recorded in the fourth quarter of 2023.
-In addition, results in Corporate & Other will continue to be impacted by valuation and timing differences on positions that are economically hedged, but do not meet hedge accounting requirements.
+Corporate & Other is expected to generate a larger pre-tax loss in 2024 compared to the prior year, primarily from the non-recurrence of litigation provision releases recorded in the fourth quarter of 2023.
+Results in Corporate & Other are expected to continue being impacted by valuation and timing differences on positions that are economically hedged, but do not meet hedge accounting requirements.
+Corporate & Other is expected to retain certain funding and liquidity impacts, which are expected to be around € 0.2 billion for full year 2024, and to also record the reversal of noncontrolling interests, primarily from DWS.
+Shareholder expenses are expected to be around € 0.6 billion for 2024.